SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 To set up links for actions, add them to the array data passed in to the hook like this:

-$args[0]['<plugin_name>']['href'] = 'link URL';
+$args[0]['<plugin name>']['href'] = 'link URL';

-$args[0]['<plugin_name>']['text'] = _("Text to display");
+$args[0]['<plugin name>']['text'] = _("Text to display");

 'extra stuff, such as an <img ...> tag (will be part of the clickable link)';